davidmles/davidmles.github.io/bio.md

   I was always impressed by 80’s computers, those green screens, and those big boxes.
 I loved IBM PCs and could imagine myself being a hacker using them.

   With my first computer in 1993, I started to learn to program. **I chose *Pascal* as my first programming language**, and it was exciting! **Soon I heard of a more widespread language called *C***, so I started to learn it.
-I found it more difficult, I found it more difficult, I remember that I always preferred *Pascal*, so I left *C* and returned to it many times.
+I found it more difficult.
+I remember that I always preferred *Pascal*, so I left *C* and returned to it many times.
 I made some little text-based video games with *Pascal* containing school stories my classmates liked.

   I even tried to develop an application for the mechanic in my neighborhood. **What I tried to build from scratch was a database!** He wanted to have a system to manage his customers and print invoices.
 I worked hard and accomplished storing data in binary files.
 It was driven by a rudimentary (but hey, very functional) user interface developed in plain-old *C for MS-DOS*.